RedMadRobot/mapmemory/README.md

 Both `TokenStorage` and `Authenticator` will use the same value.

+> [!Warning]
+>
-> :warning: Keep in mind that it is just an example.
+> Keep in mind that this is just an example.
-> In real code it may be more reasonable to inject `TokenStorage` into `Authenticator` instead of sharing in-memory property by key.
+> In real code, it may be more reasonable to inject `TokenStorage` into `Authenticator` instead of sharing in-memory property by key.

-### Reactive Style
+#### Reactive Style

-Reactive subscription to values is useful to keep data on all screens up to date.
+Reactive subscription to values is useful to keep data shared between several screens up to date.

 To use MapMemory in reactive style, replace dependency `mapmemory` with one of the following: